Bylaws of Twin Cities Local 14 of the General Defense Committee

 - Members are subject to all constitutional provisions set forth in the GDC bylaws as well as the IWW Constitution and bylaws when applicable.

-- The local shall elect a First Local Secretary-Treasurer (LST), a Second Local Secretary, and Delegates.
+- The local shall elect a First Local Secretary, Treasurer, and Delegate Coordinator (First LST Team); a Second Local Secretary, Treasurer, and Delegate Coordinator (Second LST Team); and Delegates.
 The Local may create and elect any other officers by proposal and vote, and each additional officer shall be subject to the provisions of this article.
+Working Group chairs are not necessarily officers of the local.
 Working Group chairs are not necessarily officers of the local.

-- Should a Local Secretary leave the position before the end of the term, the other Local Secretary immediately becomes the primary Local Secretary, and a replacement for the remainder of the other Local Secretary’s term is elected at the immediately subsequent business meeting.
+- Should a Local Secretary, Local Treasurer, or Local Delegate Coordinator leave the position before the end of the term, the corresponding member of the Second LST Team immediately becomes a member of the First LST Team in their elected role, and a replacement for the remainder of the Second LST officer’s term is elected at the immediately subsequent business meeting.

 - Elections for local officer positions will be held annually.
 Elections will be conducted by regular vote at a regular scheduled Local meeting.
 Elections will be announced at the Local meeting two months prior to the election and at the Local meeting one month prior to the election.
 This announcement will be included in the minutes of those meetings.
 Announcements will also be sent over the listserv by the Local Secretary one month prior to the election.

 - Eligible voters shall include all members in good standing of Local 14.
-Voter eligibility is determined by the records of the Local Secretary.
-Members in good standing who are not able to attend the business meeting when the election is to be held shall have the right to vote by proxy for any eligible candidate, provided they give their vote in writing on paper, by email, or by fax to the Local Secretary the day before the election.
+Voter eligibility is determined by the records of the LST Team.
+Members in good standing who are not able to attend the business meeting when the election is to be held shall have the right to vote by proxy for any eligible candidate, provided they give their vote in writing on paper, by email, or by fax to the LST Team the day before the election.

 - Any member in good standing can nominate any other member, including one’s self, to Local officer positions at any business meeting.
 Nominations do not require a second.
 All members nominated who accept their nominations shall be considered in the election.